floydspace/effect-presentations/effect-for-lambda-part2.md

 - Ex- professional day-trader
 </grid>

+notes:
+- based in rotterdam
+- english, presenter, bare with me

 ---
 <!-- slide bg="[[icebreaker.jpg]]" data-background-opacity="0.5" -->
 #### How many of you work with AWS?

+notes:
+- how important it is

 ---
 <!-- slide bg="[[motivation.jpg]]" data-background-opacity="0.8" data-background-size="50% 100%" data-background-position="right center" -->